Last update: 2022-05-23

 If you would like to speak with a loved one at a Sharp hospital, please call the hospital and ask to be connected to a nurse on the patient's floor.
 Let the nurse know that you would like to set up a video chat.
 We are supplying tablets for patients to use for video chats, and our nursing staff will provide instructions on how you can connect.

-What are the visitor policies at Sharp Rees-Stealy clinics?
+What are the requirements for support people at Sharp Rees-Stealy clinics?

-We have implemented new visitation policies for the health and safety of all.
+We have implemented new policies when visiting Sharp Rees-Stealy clinics for the health and safety of all.
 If you have scheduled an in-person visit, we require that you:

-- Wear a face covering when you arrive.
-We will provide you with a nonmedical mask to wear for the duration of your visit unless instructed otherwise.
+- Wear a well-fitted mask that covers your nose and mouth at all times while you are in the clinic.
+If necessary, we will provide you with a nonmedical mask to wear for the duration of your visit unless instructed otherwise.
 If a child is too young to wear a mask, they should be in a stroller covered with a thin blanket.

 - Contact your provider for guidance before your visit if you have COVID-19 symptoms.